spmjs/spmjs.io/documentation/getting-started.md

 ## Introdution

-`spm` is a powerful and integrated static package manager designed for the browser-side solutions including JavaScript and Css, and a elegant solution of front-end package management.
+`spm` is a powerful and integrated static package manager designed for browser-side solutions including JavaScript and Css, and a elegant solution of front-end package management.

 ![](https://i.alipayobjects.com/i/localhost/png/201404/2YQxOTYoFp.png)

-`spmjs.io` is a brand new version of [spmjs.org](https://spmjs.org/) which is based on the old `spm@2.x`.

 All packages of `spm` is organized by CommonJS, run on [Sea.js](https://github.com/seajs/seajs).
 We supply a complete lifecycle managment of package by using [spm](https://github.com/spmjs/spm), including the following features: